BOTHWELL TIMELINE

 1863

-The first election of councillors took place on the 30th January.
-The population for the district was 1300; the township 539.
-Just before Christmas, the Clyde River burst its banks and flooded a great portion of the township; the lower end of Patrick Street being completely submerged.
+The first election of councillors was held on January 30th, with the district population at 1,300 and the township at 539.
+Just before Christmas, the Clyde River flooded much of the township, completely submerging the lower end of Patrick Street.

 1864